-Not all hiking and trekking adventures need to be multiple days long, there are plenty of fantastic hikes around the world from 1 hour to a full day and various of periods in between.
+Not all hiking and trekking adventures need to be multiple days long; there are plenty of fantastic hikes around the world from 1 hour to a full day and various periods in between.

-We asked some travel bloggers to tell us about their favourite hikes and treks in the world.
+We asked some travel bloggers to tell us about their favorite hikes and treks in the world.

-We got such a great response with bloggers telling us about hikes from all over the world including South America, Russia, Iceland and India.
+We got such a great response from bloggers telling us about hikes from all over the world, including South America, Russia, Iceland, and India.